wso2-attic/choreo-examples/ipaas/micro-integrator/JMS-consumer-and-producer/README.md

 - In this sample, ActiveMQ is used as the broker.
 You can download ActiveMQ from their official website: [ActiveMQ](https://activemq.apache.org/download.html).

 ## Setting up additional configurations
-- JMS transport details should be added to the deployment.toml
+- The JMS transport details should be added to the deployment.toml file.
-- Create new deployment.toml file in the project root if it not present
+- If a deployment.toml file is not present in the project root, create a new one.
-- Add/Edit the following JMS sender and receiver configurations accordingly
+- Add or edit the following JMS sender and receiver configurations as needed:
 ```
 [[transport.jms.sender]]
 name = "myQueueSender"